 Be cautious with beauty products and sunscreen.
 Skip makeup at the beach (it’s better for your skin anyway!).
 Give self-tanners time to do their magic before you hit the sand, to avoid discoloration.
 And consider passing on sunscreens that contain avobenzone, which can leave rust-colored stains on towels and clothing.

 Store carefully for the off-season.
 Make sure your towels are thoroughly clean and 100% dry before you put them away post-Labor Day.
+Properly learning how to fold towels could go a long way as well.
 Even a small amount of moisture can morph into a stale, seriously musty smell many months from now.
 No one wants to kick off summer 2018 like that!